-If you're a lover of fur-lined boots that are super lightweight, the Columbia Heavenly Omni-Heat may be dialing your number!
-With each boot weighing less than a pound, you can walk for miles without even noticing this winter boot is on!
+If you're a lover of fur-lined boots that are super lightweight, the Columbia Heavenly Omni-Heat may be dialing your number.
+With each boot weighing less than a pound, you can walk for miles without even noticing this winter boot is on.
 The synthetic overlay is not super stable or firm, but flexible and completely waterproof.
 Slide your foot into the fully faux-fur lined interior for heavenly comfort.
-In addition to the 200-grams of insulation, you will stay warm with temperatures dip below freezing.
-As one of the most versatile winter boots tested, we urge you to wear it everywhere.
-Light hiking, wear around town, to work, and more.
-Enjoy the plush comfort!
+The 200-grams of insulation keep you warm in moderately cold temperatures.
+Overall it's a light and versatile winter boot.

 Columbia Heavenly Omni-Heat Lace-Up Review

-Cons: Tight and narrow fit, need to size up, style is questionable
+Cons: Tight and narrow fit, need to size up, questionable style

 Compare to Similar Products